-Wichita State University

-Human Factors Scientist Wichita, KS

-Email: neethansiv@gmail.com

-Navaneethan Sivagnanasundaram, M.A., is a graduate student currently enrolled in the Human Factors Psychology PhD program at Wichita State University (WSU) in Wichita Kansas.
+Navaneethan Sivagnanasundaram Wichita State University Human Factors Scientist Wichita, KS Email: neethansiv@gmail.com Navaneethan Sivagnanasundaram, M.A., is a graduate student currently enrolled in the Human Factors Psychology Ph.D. program at Wichita State University (WSU) in Wichita Kansas.
 He is a member of the Laboratory of Applied Visual Attention (LAVA) at WSU and his research focuses on the visualization of information for human-machine interfaces.
 Navaneethan's research explores how human visual perception and cognitive processes interact with the physical and temporal aspects of interface elements.
-He is a 2014-2015 Transportation Research Board Graduate Award Program on Public Sector Aviation Issues recipient, studying the design and efficiency of air traffic symbology in navigation displays.
+Navaneethan is a 2014-2015 ACRP Graduate Research Award recipient, studying the design and efficiency of air traffic symbology in navigation displays.
 Navaneethan has experience designing and evaluating interfaces for commercial aircraft, unmanned vehicles and a variety of consumer products.
 Navaneethan's awards include a Postgraduate Scholarship from the National Science & Engineering Research Council (NSERC) of Canada, a Certificate of Excellence from the Canadian Psychological Association (CPA) and two Undergraduate Research Awards (also awarded by NSERC).
 He is a student member of the Human Factors and Ergonomics Society (HFES) and Vision Sciences Society (VSS).